Annex-Engineering/Gasherbrum-K3/Release_1_1/Experimental/K3_Frostbite_toolhead/README.md

 ## Useful Notes

-- Bowden tube length, endstop positions, and travel limits remain the same as for the dual 4010 toolhead.
+- Bowden tube length, endstop positions, and travel limits remain the same as for the dual 4010 toolhead, with one exception: the ascender bowden tube length has decreased by 1.5mm.
+For example, when using ascender and mosquito, the tube length would be 24.0mm.
 - New probe offset: X-25.0 Y18.88
     - Since the probe offset has changed from the dual 4010 toolhead, you will need to replace the `[dockable_probe]` and `[z_tilt]` sections in your klipper config file with the snippets provided in the `Klipper_Config` folder.
 If you are not using a spider mainboard, you may have to change the `pin`.
 - Replace the `[fan]` section in your klipper config file with the snippet provided in the `Klipper_Config` folder if you were not previously using a fan with hardware pwm.
 If you are not using a spider mainboard, you may have to change the `pin`.
 Before wiring your fan, make sure to check the datasheet for your fan to see which wire should be used for pwm.